rotsehub/rotseana/doc/README.rst

 Parameters
 ----------

--e: error with a float value.
+-e  error with a float value.

 To run
 ------